smasongarrison/syllabi/MegaSyllabus.md

 ## Grading Policy  {-}

-In this course, you will determine the grade you receive by fulfilling a contract you will submit for my approval on 01/20.
+In this course, you will determine the grade you receive by fulfilling a contract you will submit for my approval by 01/20 (a.k.a the end of the 2nd week of class).

 Your written contract will detail: